-Exclusion Description

-16 .
-All Other Exclusions •

-1. Any drug or other product obtained at an outpatient pharmacy, except for pharmacy supplies covered under the benefit for diabetes services and hypodermic syringes and needles, as required by Massachusetts law, unless your Plan includes outpatient pharmacy coverage.
+Exclusion Description 16 .
+All Other Exclusions 1.
+Any drug or other product obtained at an outpatient pharmacy, except for pharmacy supplies covered under the benefit for diabetes services and hypodermic syringes and needles, as required by Massachusetts law, unless your Plan includes outpatient pharmacy coverage.
 2. Any service or supply furnished in connection with a non-Covered Benefit.
 3. Any service or supply (with the exception of contact lenses) purchased from the internet.
 4. Beauty or barber service.
 5. Diabetes equipment replacements when solely due to manufacturer warranty expiration.
 6. Donated or banked breast milk.
 7. Food or nutritional supplements, including, but not limited to, FDA-approved medical foods obtained by prescription, except as required by law and prescribed for Members who meet HPHC policies for enteral tube feedings.
 8. Guest services.

-9. Medical services that are provided to Members who are confined or committed to jail, house of correction, prison, or custodial facility of the Department of Youth Services.

-10 .
-Services for non-Members.

-11 .
-Services for which no charge would be made in the absence of insurance.

-12 .
-Services for which no coverage is provided in this Benefit Handbook, Schedule of Benefits or Prescription Drug Brochure (if applicable).

-13 .
-Services that are not Medically Necessary.

-14 .
-Services your PCP or a Plan Provider has not provided, arranged or approved except as described in the Handbook sections "Your PCP Manages Your Health Care" and "Using Plan Providers".

-15 .
-Taxes or governmental assessments on services or supplies.

-16 .
-Transportation other than by ambulance.

-17 .
-The following products and services:

-• Air conditioners, air purifiers and filters, dehumidifiers and humidifiers.
+9. Medical equipment, devices or supplies except as listed in this Benefit Handbook.
+10. Medical services that are provided to Members who are confined or committed to jail, house of correction, prison, or custodial facility of the Department of Youth Services.
+11. Services for non-Members.
+12. Services for which no charge would be made in the absence of insurance.
+13. Services for which no coverage is provided in this Benefit Handbook, Schedule of Benefits or Prescription Drug Brochure (if applicable).
+14. Services that are not Medically Necessary.
+15. Services your PCP or a Plan Provider has not provided, arranged or approved except as described in the Handbook sections "Your PCP Manages Your Health Care" and "Using Plan Providers".
+16. Taxes or governmental assessments on services or supplies.
+17. Transportation other than by ambulance.
+18. The following products and services: • Air conditioners, air purifiers and filters, dehumidifiers and humidifiers.
 Car seats.
 Chairs, bath chairs, feeding chairs, toddler chairs, chair lifts, recliners.
 Electric scooters.
 Exercise equipment.
 Home modifications including but not limited to elevators, handrails and ramps.
 Hot tubs, jacuzzis, saunas or whirlpools.

-Mattresses.

-Medical alert systems.

-Motorized beds.
-Billows
+Mattresses.Medical alert systems.
+Motorized beds. motorized bods.

-Pillows.

 Exclusion Description

 All Other Exclusions (Continued)

+Pillows.

 Power-operated vehicles.

 Stair lifts and stair glides.

 Strollers.

 Safety equipment.

 Vehicle modifications including but not limited to van lifts.

 Telephone.

 Television.